 - First and foremost, try to be open-minded and friendly to everyone you meet, don’t be a stranger!
 This will give you the opportunity to become friends with other travellers and even locals.

 - Start building relationships with everyone you come across while you’re travelling.
-You can also join Couchsurfing and make friends wherever you go.
+You can also join some online communities, meet up with people and make friends wherever you go.

 - It is also important to get yourself involved in the country’s culture and customs.
 Try new things that you wouldn’t normally do, eat or see and enjoy the moment.